Barbora Seidlová: Life and career

 Born in Valtice, Seidlová studied at the Brno Conservatory and at the DAMU department of the Academy of Performing Arts in Prague.
 Her career was launched by director Karel Smyczek, who gave Seidlová her first role in the television film Romeo, Julie a tma and then chose her for the main role in the film Lotrando a Zubejda.
+For her performance in Havel, she was nominated for best supporting actress at the Czech Lion Awards.